SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 <figcaption> <a href="https://xkcd.com/927/"> Image credit </a> </figcaption>
 </figure>

-In the course, we do not care about which package manager you use, but we do care that you use one.
+In this course, we do not care about which package manager you use, but we do care that you use one.
 If you are already familiar with one package manager, then skip this exercise and continue to use that.
 The best recommendation that I can give regarding package managers, in general, is to find one you like and then stick with it.
-A lot of time can be wasted on trying to find the perfect package manager, but in the end, they all do the same with some minor differences.
+A lot of time can be wasted on trying to find the perfect package manager, but in the end, they all do the same thing with some minor differences.
 Check out [this blog post](https://alpopkes.com/posts/python/packaging_tools/) if you want a fairly up-to-date evaluation of the different environment management and packaging tools that exist in the Python ecosystem.